Tsarnaev homeland Chechnya: rebuilt from war, ruled by fear

 A stocky man with a neatly trimmed beard and intense grey eyes, he cultivates an image as a devout Muslim and family man, fond of posting snapshots on Internet photo service Instagram.

-He loves a good party, especially when he is the guest of honor.
+He loves a good party, especially when he is the guest of honour.
 In 2011 he hired singer Seal and Hollywood stars Jean-Claude Van Damme and Hilary Swank to appear at his birthday jubilee.
-After human rights groups complained, Swank apologized, fired her manager and gave her six-figure fee to charity.
+After human rights groups complained, Swank apologised, fired her manager and gave her six-figure fee to charity.

 Kadyrov and his authorities deny they are involved in abuse, murders or disappearances.
 But his critics have a long history of dying in unsolved murders or disappearing without a trace.